connxio/docs/Documentation/Adapters/Outbound/Rest.md

 - **Headers & Authorization Header Type**: Add headers here as necessary to either authenticate the request or add other needed parameters.
 - **Send Acknowledgement**: Is explained [here](/Documentation/Adapters/Outbound/Acknowledgment.md).
 - **Use Internal**: Uses the internal Restful adapter to resend the message back to CX.
 Is explained in detail under the  [carousel entry](#carousel).
+- **Duplicate Detection**: Terminate the message if the exact same has been processed any time the last five days.
+- **Termination Status**: The status used for logged in when a duplicate is terminated.
+If left empty, the status will default to 'Terminated'

 ## Extending Logging